GodotSteam/GodotSteam/README.md

 Version 1.1.0
 - Added: getCurrentGameLanguage
-- Added: Pre-compiled engines and templates for Windows, Linux
+- Added: Pre-compiled engines and templates for Linux, Mac, and Windows
 - Added: change log to documentation
 - Changed: minor things in godotsteam.cpp